TOAST-DOCS/Storage-Block-Storage/zh/overview.md

 Block storage can be used in many situations:

-- When the storage space of the default disk is insufficient, you can increase the storage space of the instance by attaching additional block storage.
+- When the storage space of the root block storage is insufficient, you can increase the storage space of the instance by attaching additional block storage.
-- To keep the data on the instance's default disk permanently before deleting the instance, you can attach block storage and copy data to the block storage.
+- To keep the data on the instance's root block storage permanently before deleting the instance, you can attach block storage and copy data to the block storage.

 To use block storage, you need to do the following: